jiayi-ong/Classifying-Fake-COVID-19-News/README.md

 # Classifying-Fake-COVID-19-News
 Submitted for the STEM Fellowship Undergraduate Big Data Challenge 2021

-View for more info: https://stemfellowship.org/undergraduate-big-data-challenge-homepage-2021/
+View link for more info on the competition: https://stemfellowship.org/undergraduate-big-data-challenge-homepage-2021/

 ### Abstract